Environment Variables

 Edit an Environment Variable

-You can edit an environment variable by double-clicking the value field.Delete an Environment Variable
+You can edit an environment variable by double-clicking the value field or name field.Delete an Environment Variable

 Hover over the three dots next to value and click Delete to delete the environment variable.